mhdr-hami/Problem-Solving/README.md

 #### Editorial

 This was one of the first "not easy" dynamic programming problems I solved, but it taught me a lot about this paradigm.
 The first step is to recognize it is a DP problem.
 How?
-Read the Dynamic Programming post [[Link]](https://github.com/mhdr-hami/Problem-Solving/blob/main/DynamicProgramming.md "Dynamic Programming post Link") .
+We will learn together!

 Solving the maximum subarray problem, like any other DP problem, can be challenging until you discover its "".
 To solve this problem, we need to determine the smaller or simpler form of the problem.
 The key is to divide the solution into sub-groups and use them to solve the main problem.
 For example, one way to do this is to check if a subarray contains the element `nums[i]` or not.
 This makes sub-groups and helps us determine whether having an element in one subarray means anything or not.
 Another way is to consider any subarray that starts or ends with an element `nums[i]` for each element in `nums`.